eudoxia0/eudoxia0.github.io/article/_posts/2022-12-27-introducing-austral.md

 1. Write the basic parts of the standard library.
 2. A build system+package manager.
-3. Separate compilation for the compiler.
+3. Fast separate compilation support.

 These are all open contribution areas.